 Connecting to a process

 To connect to a remote process, select the connection in the connection list and click Connect.
-If the connection is password protected, a dialog to enter the username and password will be presented.
+If the connection requires authentication, a dialog to enter the username and password will be presented.

 To close the connection, select the connection in the connection list and click Disconnect.
 If the remote closes the handle or the connection is dropped, the connection will automatically be disconnected.
 Subsequent operations in the remote editor will prompt to reconnect to the remote connection.
 Once reconnected to the process, the issued operation will be re-run.

 Interacting with remote editors